bunmi-oye/bottled-clarity/README.md

 ## Remarks

 This was a relatively simple task, though not without its challenges.
-The Next.js Image component, when used with Tailwind, causes some unusual behavior, leading to layout shifts on larger viewports.
+There were layout shifts when the images in the 'How it works' section loaded, and CSS styling alone did not help.
+To fix it, I had to wrap the image in a container that controlled the width and height, and pass the nextjs/image fill property to the image.

 One thing I didn't include is testing, which would be a valuable addition.